azat-co/aws-intermediate/02-modules.md

 Task: Build CI with CodeDeploy and code from GitHub, update code, and see change in a browser

-Detailed instructions and link are in labs/4-codedeploy.md
+Detailed instructions and links are in labs/4-codedeploy.md

 Time to finish: 20 min